farkmarnum/carbon-journey/README.md

 ## Deploy to GitHub Pages

-    # follow [these instructions](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) to set up GitHub Pages.
+ - follow [these instructions](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) to set up GitHub Pages.
+Then:
-    # then:

     npm run deploy

 ## TODO: